nsrr/mesa-documentation/pages/actigraphy-introduction.md

 MESA Sleep recruited 2,237 participants to wear wrist-worn actigraphy devices ([Actiwatch Spectrum, Philips Respironics](http://www.usa.philips.com/healthcare/product/HC1046964/actiwatch-spectrum-activity-monitor)) between 2010 and 2013.
 Participants were instructed to wear the watch for a week.
 Records were scored by a trained technician at the Boston Sleep Reading Center.

 The [documentation folder](:files_path:/documentation) contains manuals and in-depth descriptions of the actigraphy devices and scoring process used in MESA Sleep.
-Further, the [`mesa-sleep` dataset](:files_path:/datasets) contains summary phenotype data from the actigraphy data collection.
+Further, the [MESA Sleep dataset](:files_path:/datasets) contains summary phenotype data from the actigraphy data collection.

 ## Epoch-by-epoch files